-The maintenance footprint for the alternatives includes areas with known and potentially contaminated sediments (e.g., metals, hydrocarbons such as oil and grease, organochlorine pesticides, and PCBs), indicating the potential for release and dispersal of these contaminants if these sediments are disturbed during maintenance activities.
+The maintenance footprint for Alternatives 1, 2, and 3 includes areas with known and potentially contaminated sediments (e.g., metals, hydrocarbons such as oil and grease, organochlorine pesticides, and PCBs), indicating the potential for release and dispersal of these contaminants if these sediments are disturbed during maintenance activities.
 Fish and aquatic species could be directly exposed to elevated levels of contaminants if they are in immediate proximity to construction activities that disturb contaminated sediments.
 Bed disturbance could also result in indirect effects on fish and aquatic species.
 Toxins in river channel sediments can enter the food chain via benthic organisms.
 If contaminated sediments are disturbed and become suspended in the water column, they also become available directly to pelagic organisms, including fish species and planktonic food sources of fish species.
 Thus, maintenance-related disturbance of contaminated bottom sediments creates another potential pathway to the food chain, and the potential bioaccumulation of these toxins in various fish species.
-The bioaccumulation of toxins can lead to lethal effects, as well as sublethal effects (e.g., effects on behavior, digestion, and immune system; Connon et al. 2011, p.290).
-The toxins in contaminated sediments are adhered to the sediment and as described above for turbidity, elevated suspended sediment because of maintenance activity for the alternatives would be spatially limited to a small portion of channel width and not extend far downstream, dissipating within hours of maintenance activities ceasing.
+The bioaccumulation of toxins can lead to lethal effects, as well as sublethal effects (e.g., effects on behavior, digestion, and immune system) (Connon et al. 2011:290).
+The toxins in contaminated sediments are adhered to the sediment and as described above for turbidity, elevated suspended sediment because of maintenance activity for Alternatives 1, 2, and 3 would be spatially limited to a small portion of channel width and not extend far downstream, dissipating within hours of maintenance activities ceasing.

 The Project is subject to a maintenance-related stormwater permit and dewatering requirements of the federal Clean Water Act and National Pollutant Discharge Elimination System program.
 The Project operators would obtain required permits through the Central Valley Regional Water Quality Control Board before any ground-disturbing construction activity occurs.
-As required by the Construction General Permit, a Stormwater Pollution Protection Plan (SWPPP) would be prepared and implemented before and throughout the construction period.
-The SWPPP would identify BMPs to prevent and minimize the introduction of contaminants into surface waters (see Section 2.5.4, Project Commitments and Best Management Practices Common to all Alternatives).
+The SWPPP would prevent and minimize the introduction of contaminants into surface waters by identifying potential sources of stormwater pollution, stabilizing the site, and protecting waterways adjacent to construction sites.
+Additionally, the SWPPP would require erosion and sedimentation control measures as part of maintenance activities to prevent erosion and sedimentation off-site that could occur from ground disturbance.
+These effects would be of limited duration and intensity.
 The Project would also limit maintenance activities to potential in-water work windows established by CDFW, NMFS, and USFWS.
-As a result, there would be no changes to surface water quality from maintenance activities that would result in increased or contaminated stormwater runoff or violations of water quality standards that would negatively affect fish populations and habitat.
+As a result, there would be minimal changes to surface water quality from maintenance activities that would result in increased or contaminated stormwater runoff or violations of water quality standards that would negatively affect fish populations and habitat.

 Water Quality Effects